OpenClaw LogoOpenClaw

 Installation Complete!

-Clawdbot is now running on your Windows machine via WSL2.
+OpenClaw is now running on your Windows machine via WSL2.
 Here's what to do next:

 Need More Help?

-If you encounter issues during installation, our community is here to help.
+If you encounter issues during installation, our community is here to help:

 Join our Discord Server